FlorentinaMargarita/github-pages-workshop/about.md

 ## What I do, when I don't code...
 *So now that you know what I currently work on, I can tell you some other things about me.*

-* Code for America: I am active in the San Diego Chapter of Code for America which is called  *Open San Diego*.
-We meet every Tuesday evening for two hours in Downtown.
+* Code for America: I am active in the San Diego Chapter of *Code for America* which is called <a href="https://opensandiego.org/"> Open San Diego </a>, where we meet every Tuesday evening for two hours in Downtown.
 There we discuss and work on community projects for the city.
-At the moment we work on sustainability projects where we use the open-source data which are collected by San Diego's Smart City Lights.
+At the moment we work on sustainability projects where we use the open-source data which are collected by <a href="https://www.sandiego.gov/sustainability/energy-and-water-efficiency/programs-projects/smart-city"> San Diego's Smart City Lights </a>.
 (Okay I admit it: That was code-related again.
 But the following points, won't be...)

 * Theatre: My favorite play-write of all time is Henrik Ibsen.
 My favorite contemporary play-write is Yasmina Reza.
 (Reza is famous for her works "Art" and "God of Carnage".)
 My favorite all-time American play-write is Arthur Miller.
 San Diego has many theatres to offer.
 So far I explored "La Jolla Playhouse" and "Cygnet Theatre" in Old Town.
 Since I am here I already saw two plays of the contemporary play-write Lauren Yee.
 I liked them a lot, so I started to follow her work more.